If it asks you which program to open with, select GAIA GPS.

 Another is Zero day resupply.
 They have an online store and I believe will ship anywhere.
 They are even set up to do a bucket resupply at Muir Trail Ranch.
 They have a weight and calorie calculator for your order that makes things easy.

 All this gear, with the exception of the shirt, has been trail tested for thousands of miles.
+I’m confident with this kit I can handle whatever the world throws at me.
 If any of it broke, I would replace it with the same thing.

 I had almost eaten all the snow off of my porch when I new supply was delivered overnight.
 I love snow.
 Mostly for the same reason I like being sick– I don’t feel like I should be doing anything besides laying by the fire and swimming in time.